England beat New Zealand in ODI opener

 Both sets of bowlers were crucial but this match ultimately came down to two batting performances, with Knight just edging out Satterthwaite.

-The second game of the five match series takes place at Worcester on Sunday.
+The second ODI takes place at Worcester on Sunday.

 Satterthwaite takes New Zealand close